-There comes a time when the mundane everyday life screams for a break.
+There comes a time when the mundane everyday life screams for a break and here is Nepal trekking tips for you.
 Well, we are not suggesting you set out for the Nepal trekking tips.
 But if you are a seeker somewhere inside and looking forward to embracing nature in its full glory, do not think twice.
 Pack your bags and brace yourself.
-You are embarking on a journey of self discovery and truth.
+You are embarking on a journey of self-discovery and truth.
 Such can be the impact of fearless nature in the Nepal Trekking expedition that you return a changed person.
 Nepal Trekking in the Himalayas provides you with a more majestic view of the Himalayan panorama.
 No wonder hordes of trekking enthusiasts from all over the world come to Nepal to experience a slice of the Himalayan ecstasy.

 What is the best time to go for Nepal Trekking?